The Cost of Working Together

 This is not to say companies should avoid managing specialized silos using traditional approaches.
 There is still value there especially for scalable problems.
 This approach is important when opportunities and situations arise that require more than a single specialist team solve the problem.
 You need the right approaches for the right problems.

-Without prices, you need ways to figure out what’s valuable and align incentives.
-Harmonizers help close this missing information gap by designing new internal rules and structures.
+Without prices, you need alternatives to figure out what’s valuable and align incentives.
+Harmonizer thinking solves this by designing new internal rules and structures.

 Creating “shadow prices” through budget authority.
-Rather than forcing departments to negotiate every idea, Harmonizers can create project budgets with shared control.
+Rather than forcing departments to negotiate every idea, you can create project budgets with shared control.
 Marketing and engineering both have authority over a $2M feature development budget.
 Neither can unilaterally spend it.
 They must agree on allocation.
 This creates a pseudo-market.
-Each side reveals how valuable they think specific initiatives are by how much they’re willing to commit.
-To help combat budget creep, team members could receive bonuses based on the amount of budget they conserved and the revenue they generate.
+Each side reveals how valuable they think specific initiatives are by how much budget authority they’re willing to commit.
+Team members could receive bonuses based on the amount of budget they conserved and the revenue they generate.
 Marketing won’t push for low-value features because that consumes budget they control.
 Engineering won’t reject valuable features because that wastes shared resources.

 Building “reputation markets” for internal services.
-Harmonizers could track which teams are helpful versus get in the way on cross-functional work.
-They could create a quarterly “collaboration index.”
-This would show which teams respond quickly and contribute to solving these difficult problems.
+Track which teams are helpful versus get in the way on cross-functional work.
+Create a quarterly “collaboration index” that shows which teams respond quickly and contribute to solving difficult problems.
 Teams with high scores get priority access to experiment resources.
-This creates incentives for cooperation.
+This creates economic incentives for cooperation.
 Future cooperation becomes the value that motivates current cooperation.
 This helps approximate what repeated market relationships create.

 Creating information aggregation systems.
-Harmonizers can pull together distributed knowledge into actionable formats.
+Synthesize distributed knowledge into actionable formats.
 Operations knows customers are struggling with a specific workflow.
 Product needs explicit requirements.
 Marketing needs business cases.
-The Harmonizer translates between these different focus areas.
+Someone thinking like a harmonizer translates between these different focus areas.
 They make sure distributed information actually influences decisions.
-This approximating what price signals do in markets.
-At the very least, Harmonizers can quickly direct you to exactly the coworker you need to talk to in order to have a full picture of a problem you’re working on.
+This approximates what price signals do in markets.

 Notice what these mechanisms represent.
-Shadow prices, reputation markets, profit-sharing structures, information aggregation.
+Shadow prices, reputation markets, profit-sharing structures, information aggregation systems.
 These aren’t project management tools.
-They’re new rules and systems built inside the organization.
-The Harmonizer isn’t running the existing system more efficiently.
-They’re designing new systems that change the rules of the game based on the fact that the market is changing.
+They’re new rules and structures built inside the organization.
+Harmonizer thinking isn’t about running the existing system more efficiently.
+It’s about designing new systems that change the rules of the game based on the fact that the market is changing.

 This connects directly to what we discussed previously (here and more in depth here) about the distinction between management and entrepreneurship.
-Economist Israel Kirzner described the entrepreneur as someone who notices misalignments.
+Israel Kirzner described the entrepreneur as someone who notices misalignments.
 These are essentially gaps between how resources are currently arranged and how they could be arranged to create more value.
-Economists Peter Klein and Nicolai Foss explain these actions are built on judgment.
-Harmonizers do this inside the firm.
-They know when to calculate and when to judge.
-They notice that the current rules and structures make cross-functional cooperation irrational.
-They build new ones where cooperation becomes the rational choice.
+Harmonizer thinking does this inside the firm.
+It notices that the current rules and structures make cross-functional cooperation irrational.
+Then it builds new ones where cooperation becomes the rational choice.

-This is the critical distinction between a Harmonizer and a project manager.
+This is the critical distinction between harmonizer thinking and project management.
 A project manager serves an important function by coordinating within existing structures.
 They schedule meetings, track deliverables, manage timelines.
-A Harmonizer redesigns the system when something new presents a challenge.
+Harmonizer thinking redesigns the structures themselves.
 When a project manager sees departments failing to cooperate, they escalate to leadership or add process.
-When a Harmonizer sees departments conflicting, they ask: what would make cooperation the default?
+When someone thinking like a harmonizer sees departments conflicting, they ask: what would make cooperation the default?
 Then they build the solution.

-This is the big advantage from Harmonizers.
-They create internal systems that competitors can’t easily replicate.
+This is why harmonizer thinking creates capabilities that competitors can’t easily replicate.
 You can copy a project management methodology.
-You can’t copy the built up knowledge of how to redesign systems so that different silos naturally reinforce each other’s work in your specific context.
+You can’t copy the accumulated knowledge of how to redesign systems so that silos naturally reinforce each other’s work.
 That knowledge is embedded in relationships and organizational norms.
-These take time to evolve and can’t be transferred through a best practices playbook.
+These take time to evolve and can’t be transferred through a best practices document.

 How Different Work Types Affect Transaction Costs